 In a 1944 interview, Mrs. Lott said her success lay in adjusting to the child, rather than expecting the child to adjust to the teacher.
 The earlier specialized training is given, she said, the sooner the child reaches his highest capacity.

-Mrs. Lott was also concerned about the children who had been in school a number of years, had reached the limit of their academic capacity and were still unable and unprepared to contribute to their own support.
+Meantime, Mrs. Lott was also concerned about the children who had been in school a number of years, had reached the limit of their academic capacity, but were still unable and unprepared to contribute to their own support.
 She proposed a new idea, an adult “training-for-earning program.”
 This was developed as an extension of her Lott Day School to help young adults learn job skills.
 She asked the school auxiliary for $170.00 to start the program.

 In 1958 a delegation from LARC convinced the county commissioners to place a levy on the ballot to raise funds to help educate children with mental retardation.
 The .3 mill levy passed.
 It was the first local tax levy in Ohio to support the education of children with mental retardation.

 Mrs. Lott’s school in 1959 merged with a county program operated by the Child Welfare Board.
 She continued as principal.
 In 1961, a 55 acre tract of land in south Toledo was selected as the site for a new school.
 Larc Lane School opened in 1962.
 When Larc Lane School opened, Lucas County was recognized as the only county in the nation with a program for children with mental retardation that operated without any cost to parents.

 In 1965, ground was broken for a new adult facility to be built across the street from Larc Lane School.
 When it opened, it was heralded as “the only workshop of its kind built by tax money specifically for the retarded adult.”
 This facility underwent major renovation in 1988 to accommodate the new community-based supported employment program.
 Also in 1965, the adult employment program began doing business as Lott Industries.